mincong-h/mincong-h.github.io/_posts/2022-03-27-setting-up-monitoring-for-java-with-datadog.md

 * How to set up Datadog Agent in Docker mode?
 * How to integrate Elasticsearch?
 * How to integrate a Java application (logs)?
+* How to enable APM?
+* How to enable profiling?

-This article does not aim to be exhausitive.
+This article does not aim to be exhaustive.
 Instead, it provides a high-level overview and tries to give you a big picture.
 Now, let's get started!

 ## Prerequisite

-Before adding integrations, the first step is to sign up a trial account in Datadog so that you can create credentials (API, APP keys) for the integrations, and also have the detailed instructions of different integrations inside Datadog's Web Application.
+Before adding integrations, the first step is to sign up for a trial account in Datadog so that you can create credentials (API, APP keys) for the integrations, and also have the detailed instructions for different integrations inside Datadog's Web Application.
 Compared to the static documentation, the hints and commands there are more adapted to your need, where API key is prefilled and the Datadog site (US, EU, ...) is prefilled.